 My declining health was stopping me from keeping my promise to my brother Chris, and I was growing more and more frustrated by the day.

-Determined not to let Chris down, I focused on healing my body through mindset and lifestyle changes.
-Through a process of trial and error (and lots of hard work), I fought my way back to health.
+Determined not to let myself, my wife and kids or Chris down, I focused on healing my body through mindset, mindfulness and lifestyle changes.
+Through a process of trial and error (and lots of hard work), I journeyed my way back to health.

 As my body healed, my mind became more clear, and other things in my life began to shift, too.
-I knew my career in the technology industry wasn’t helping me grow.
+I knew my career in the technology industry wasn’t helping me grow and become the person I felt I wanted and needed to be.
 I also started feeling inspired to start begin helping people as part of my career, so I started exploring other possibilities.

 putting it all together